-The most significant price markup you will see are at restaurants.
+Author Note: The most significant price markup you will see are at restaurants.
 The increased prices of grapes, fancy French oak barrels, and exclusive packaging boost the costs up.

 Another thing you should keep in mind when asking yourself why is French wine so expensive, consider the economic point of view.
 The quality level of French wine is undeniably high, but the popularity is equally high.
 Also, vineyards of certain grapes aren’t unlimited in space; thus, the supply is limited, with very high demand.

 The economics of luxury goods is that their price goes up due to the scarcity of resources and high demand.
 People still buy French wine, regardless of its price.

 There is a common saying that French wines are expensive, well, because they can be.
 This phenomenon is known as “perceived value.”
 Basically, consumers’ willingness to pay affects the price of goods.
 We have already talked about supply and demand factors; in this case, too, “perceived value” is particularly true when it comes to goods falling into the “luxury“ category.